Imperative computation in F# (I.) - Returning results from a function

 One of the limitations of F# is that it doesn't very well support some of the

-advanced imperative language constructs such as break
+advanced imperative language constructs such as break, continue

 or imperative style of returning value from a function, meaning that you can't write

-in the middle of the function.
+something like return false in the middle of the function.
 This has

 good reasons.
 F# doesn't in principle have the notion of currently executing statement